W4118/W4118.github.io/homework/hw2.md

 	]
 	```

 	Note that in this example, there are 7 processes (0, 1, 3, 6, 7, 8, and 9) and 3 threads (2, 4, and 5).
 Also, 7 is a child of 2 not 1, and 8 and 9 are children of 4.
 In this scenario, commands like `ps` might differ from ours in output (see the hint below on `PID vs TGID` for an explanation).
+Note also that the levels are zero-indexed, and level 0 refers to tasks at the same level as the task with PID `root_pid` (this might not always be the task with PID 0).

 * There should be no duplicate information of processes inside the buffer.